What is circumcision?

 The American Academy of Family Physicians (AAFP) recommends that parents talk to their family doctor about the potential benefits and risks of circumcision when making their decision.

 The American Academy of Pediatrics (AAP) says the health benefits of circumcision outweigh the risks.
 However, the AAP does not think the benefits are great enough to recommend that all male newborns should be circumcised.

 Studies have shown some limited health benefits of circumcision.
 It offers some limited benefit in preventing urinary tract infections (UTIs) in infants.
 Overall, UTIs are not common in circumcised or uncircumcised males.
 Newborn circumcision also offers some benefit in preventing cancer of the penis in adulthood.
 However, this cancer is rare in all men, whether or not they have been circumcised.
-Circumcision may reduce the risk of certain sexually transmitted infections (STIs), but preventing STIs has more to do with a man's sexual practices (for example, using condoms, limiting the number of sex partners) than with whether or not he is circumcised.
+Circumcision may reduce the risk of certain sexually transmitted infections (STIs).
+Know that preventing STIs has more to do with a man’s sexual practices (for example, using condoms, limiting the number of sex partners) than with whether or not he is circumcised.

 How do I care for my baby’s penis after circumcision?

 It normally takes about 7 to 10 days for the penis to heal after a circumcision.
 Some swelling of the penis is normal.
 It is also normal for a yellow discharge or coating to form over the tip of the penis.
 Don’t try to take this off.
 It will go away on its own.
 Gently clean the area with water every day, whenever your baby needs a fresh diaper.
 Use mild soap and water to clean stool off of the penis.
 This will help prevent infection.

 If there is a bandage on the penis after circumcision, the bandage will probably fall off the next time your baby urinates.
 Ask your doctor whether you should leave the bandage off or if you should put on a new bandage each time you change your son’s diaper.